Call Now For A Consultation (786) 882-7569

 Common Types of Trademarks

-There are many different components of your brand you can register a trademark for.
 The most common things to trademark for your brand are:

 • Word Trademarks: Names like “Google.”